chrisdoherty4/sh-sensors/README.md

 This section outlines steps to access the Pi and run the code.

 ### SSH
 There is a good guide to finding the RPi IP address with direct ethernet connection [here](http://stackoverflow.com/questions/16040128/hook-up-raspberry-pi-via-ethernet-to-laptop-without-router).
 Note the guide is specific to the writers laptop.
 There may be differences to your own machine such as the name of the ethernet interface (his is `eth0` where as mine is `eth1wan2` or something stupid like that).
 I've simplified the guide below but it does assume you know what you're looking for when running the simplified commands.
-The guide assumes a Linux environment so you'll need to search for the Windows equivalent if you want to use that.
+The stackoverflow guide, and the below, assumes a Linux environment so you'll need to search for the Windows equivalent if you want to use that.

 The general steps are as follows: